trichards140/3502Tutorial/README.md

 Linux: `./outputNameYouGaveToGCCEarlier.out < ./inputFile.in > ./outputFile.txt`

 That's how it's done.
 No, seriously, it's that simple.

+##### Yes, You Can Use It With Valgrind

+This Sort Of Thing Also Works
+`valgrind ./outputNameYouGaveToGCCEarlier.out < ./inputFile.in > ./outputFile.txt`

 ##### Write Your Own Inputs
 - Open a text editor